xiaoboelse/XiaoBo-Unified-Cosmic-Mechanics-Evolution-Theory/README.md

 21. Unified Cosmic Mechanics Evolution Theory (XXI): Large-Scale Galaxy Co-Evolution — Momentum Deviation Unloading and Reticulate Gravitational Model
 22. Unified Cosmic Mechanics Evolution Theory (XXII): Cosmic Free-Steady-State Binary Game Evolution — Natural Evolution vs. Unnatural Evolution
 23. Unified Cosmic Mechanics Evolution Theory (XXIII): Numerical Simulation of No-Delay Gravitational Interaction & Reticulate Gravity Dynamics (CONVERGED & VERIFIED)

-    ## ⚠️ Important Notice: Academic Suppression

-This research has been subjected to systematic, unexplained removal from public academic infrastructure.

-**Facts:**
-- A DOI was assigned to this work by CERN/Zenodo, confirming its status as a citable academic document.
-- Subsequently, the DOI was deleted and the work was taken down **without any prior notice, explanation, or due process**.
-- Multiple preprint platforms (including MetaArXiv) have rejected submissions with the sole reason "outside the scope," without engaging with the mathematical or logical content.
-- To date, no platform has provided a substantive, content-based justification for rejection, nor has any specific technical or formal error been identified.

-**Conclusion:**
-This pattern of behavior constitutes a de facto **academic suppression** — a refusal to engage with, or even allow access to, a coherent, first-principles framework that challenges paradigm assumptions.

-**Documentation:**
-- Correspondence and takedown records are archived here: [`/docs/evidence`](./docs/evidence)
-- The full 23‑paper series remains available in this repository, which serves as the permanent, citable archive.

-**Statement:**
-> *This work is not being removed from public discourse.
-It is being deliberately excluded from institutional platforms.
-The undersigned therefore makes it permanently available here, outside the control of any single journal, preprint server, or institution.*

-— Xiao Bo